10 Brands Making High Rise Jeans for Men

 For example, if your best fitting jean has an 11″ rise but it’s slightly tight in the crotch, you may need an 11 1/2″ rise.
 If it’s way too tight, you may need a 12″ rise or higher.

-Some brands post rise measurements for only one size.
-If you need measurements for your size, contact the brand directly.
+If you need measurements for your specific size, contact the brand directly.